Table of Contents

 Being connected onto a faucet, the PUR Advanced filter has an unrivaled flow rate, as it uses the force of water pressure to instantly filter water.
 Unlike many filters that are connected to your plumbing, the PUR is easy to install and doesn’t require any tools for the job.
 There’s a handy on/off lever that you can use to divert the water flow through the main faucet when you’re washing up or using hot water, which will help protect the faucet filter and give it the longest lifespan.

 - NSF certified for Standards 42, 53 and 401

 - Not compatible with every kitchen sink faucet

-- Doesn’t have the longest filter lifespan
+- Doesn’t have the longest filter life

 Waterdrop 3-Stage Ultra Filtration System – Best Under Sink Filter

-Under sink water filtration systems have a reputation for being bulky and difficult to install, but the Waterdrop Ultra Filtration System is neither.
-It features a smart indication system that doesn’t only look the part, but acts it too – you can use it to get information on filter lifespan, and displays a power indicator to allow you to know at a glance whether your under sink system is working as it should.
+Under sink systems have a reputation for being bulky and difficult to install, but the Waterdrop Ultra Filtration System is neither.
+It features a smart indication system that doesn’t only look the part, but acts it too – you can use it to get information on filter life, and displays a power indicator to allow you to know at a glance whether your under sink system is working as it should.